 Way back in the mid ’60s, a little-known artist by the name of Ronnie Milsap was cutting his teeth playing clubs across America.

-Born blind in Robbinsville, North Carolina, he moved down to Georgia on a full scholarship to Young Harris College in pursuit of a law degree, but the courtroom just couldn’t compete with his talent on the keyboard and pull of the music scene, so Ronnie gave up his scholarship and dropped out to join a popular local R&B group called The Dimensions, which had become a staple of the Atlanta music scene, known in particular for their performances at the historic Royal Peacock Club.
+Born blind in Robbinsville, North Carolina, he moved down to Georgia on a full scholarship to Young Harris College in pursuit of a law degree, but courtroom minutia just couldn’t compete with the pull of the music scene, so Ronnie gave up his scholarship and dropped out to join a popular local R&B group called The Dimensions, which had become a staple of the Atlanta music scene, known in particular for their performances at the historic Royal Peacock Club.

-Ronnie’s talent was clear from the jump and in 1963 met Atlanta disc-jockey Pat Hughes, who was a big early supporter and played Milsap’s first single, “Total Disaster/It Went To Your Head” on his radio program, which helped propel it to over 15,000 copies sold.
+Ronnie’s talent was clear from the jump and in 1963 Atlanta disc-jockey Pat Hughes, who was an early and vocal supporter of Ronnie, took a chance and played Milsap’s first single, “Total Disaster/It Went To Your Head” on his radio program, which helped propel it to sell over 15,000 copies.

-But that initial success was short lived, and Ronnie found himself bouncing around on various labels, cutting a group of sub-par singles while trying to keep the small foothold he found early in his career.
+Unfortunately, that initial success was short lived and Ronnie found himself bouncing around on various labels, cutting a group of sub-par singles while trying to maintain the small industry foothold he found early in his career.

-One of those singles did actually spike to Number 18 on the R&B Charts in 1965, but his career still failed to really take off and he started taking jobs as a session musician to pay the bills, recording with some big names like Ray Charles, Stevie Wonder, and Elvis Presley, while continuing to play club gigs whenever they presented themselves.
+One of those singles did actually spike to Number 18 on the R&B Charts in 1965, but it proved to be an exception rather than a new reality and his career as an artist floundered further, forcing him to take jobs as a session musician to pay the bills.
+He was fortunate enough to record with some big names like Ray Charles, Stevie Wonder, and Elvis Presley, though he always continued to play club gigs whenever they presented themselves in hopes one day he would something would catch.

-A move to Memphis in the late ’60s didn’t really seem to help, as he just continued what he had started in Atlanta, paying the bills as a session musician while gigging wherever possible.
+A move to Memphis in the late ’60s didn’t really seem to help as he fell back into the same pattern he established in Atlanta, paying the bills as a session musician and playing small gigs when they popped up.

 At this point in his career, it seemed like Ronnie would be just another statistic of the industry: A young, immense talent that just couldn’t catch a wave and got washed out in the tide of new artists popping up daily.